-During the nine month period ended March 31, 2012, the Company had four major customers that combined represented 87% or \$2,616,000 of the Company's total revenues.
-During the nine month period ended March 31, 2011 the Company had two major customers that accounted for 37% or \$216,000 of the Company's total revenues.
-For the year ended June 30, 2011, one customer accounted for 19% of total revenues, or \$187,000.
-For the eight month period ended June 30, 2010, the Company had four customers that combined accounted for 79% of total revenues, or \$164,000.
+During the nine month period ended March 31, 2012, we had four major customers that represented more than 10% of our revenues on an individual basis, and combined represented 87% or \$2,616,000 of our total revenues.
+The four major customers were Artisan Vehicle Systems, Epic Boats (a company founded and controlled by Chris Anthony, our chairman and president), Greentech Automotive, and Wheego Electric Cars, each representing more than 10% of our revenues.
+During the nine month period ended March 31, 2011 we had two major customers that accounted for 37% or \$216,000 of our total revenues.
+The two major customers were Boulder Electric Vehicles, Inc. and Epic Boats (a related party), each representing more than 10% of our revenues.

+For the year ended June 30, 2011, Wheego Electric Cars, Inc. and Epic Boats (a related party) accounted for 47% of total revenues, or \$463,000.
+For the eight month period ended June 30, 2010, we had four customers that combined accounted for 79% of total revenues, or \$164,000.
+The four major customers were APT Propulsion Systems, Inc., Dukes Garage, Epic Boats (a related party), and Wheego Electric Cars, Inc., each representing more than 10% of our revenues.